kubedb/docs/docs/concepts/day-2-operations/mysqlopsrequest.md

 #### spec.upgrade

-If you want to upgrade you MySQL version, you have to specify the `spec.upgrade`  section that specifies the desired version information.
+If you want to upgrade your MySQL version, you have to specify the `spec.upgrade`  section that specifies the desired version information.
 This field consists of the following sub-field:

 - `spec.upgrade.targetVersion` refers to a [MySQLVersion](/docs/concepts/catalog/mysql.md) CR that contains the MySQL version information where you want to upgrade.